rhansen2/dyndao/README.md

 So, instead of representing rows as structs like other ORMs, you represent them as pointers to object.Object (see github.com/rbastic/dyndao/object for details).

+Note, one should not have to hard-code the NOW() function, because if the underlying database changes to say, Oracle, it will not work.
+Some work is underway to explore how better cross-platform support for date- and timestamp- handling can be implemented.

 *MISC.*